andepraveenofficial/andepraveenofficial/README.md

 - 👋 Hi, I’m Ande Praveen
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working as a Fullstack Developer ...

 <!---
 andepraveenofficial/andepraveenofficial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.